-Task To debug the installation on a debug machine, instead of on your installation development machine:

-- 1. Compile and build your installation on the development machine. - 2.
-Move copies of the following files from your development machine to the debug machine. - InstallShield Program Files Folder\System\ISDbg.exe This is the executable file for the InstallScript Debugger. - InstallShield Program Files Folder\System\SciLexer.dll

-This file must be present on the debug machine in the same folder as the ISDbg.exe file.

-• InstallShield Program Files Folder\Program\0409\ISDbg.chm (for the English version of InstallShield) or InstallShield Program Files Folder\Program\0411\ISDbg.chm (for the Japanese version of InstallShield)
+Task То ebug the installa tion on a debug machine, instead of on your installation development machine: 1.
+1. Compile and build your installation on the development machine.
+2. Move copies of the following files from your development machine to the debug machine. • InstallShie eld Program Files Folder\System\ISDbg.exe This is the e xecutable file for the InstallScript Debugger. • InstallShie eld Program Files Folder\System\SciLexer.dll This file mus st be present on the debug machine in the same folder as the ISDbg.exe file. eld Program Files Folder\Program\0409\ISDbg.chm(for the English version of InstallShield) or eld Program Files Folder\Program\0411\ISDbg.chm(for the Japanese version of InstallShield)